List of the Top Sports Broadcasting Schools and Colleges in the U.S.

 - Recently Updated

 There are no master's degree programs in sports broadcasting.
-An alternative to a master's degree in sports broadcasting is a...
+Many sports broadcasters get their training through a bachelor's...

 Sports broadcasters are responsible for preparing, writing and presenting sports coverage and analysis in a radio or television...